 The Smooth Handfish – a sea dweller with bulging eyes, a mohawk on its head, and hand-like fins that allowed it to walk on the seabed – was once so plentiful in the Tasman region, it was one of the first fish species to be documented in ‘Australia’.
-In July this year, it was declared extinct.
+In July, 2020, it was declared extinct.
 What we know of its collective story – within the limits of human cognition of its existence and loss – feels so relevant to where we find ourselves today.

 For many people, the last two years in particular, have given multiple pauses to rethink the question, ‘What does it take to survive?’

 These are difficult times, in the midst of multiple crises with a variety of profound losses occurring each day.

 The frantic pace of the type of world and systems much of humankind are expected to navigate has meant that over the years many important personal and communal rituals have been misplaced and / or usurped.
 Spaces for meaningful philosophical discourse have been lost.
 As well as spaces for connection with living companions – human, non-human, across earth, ocean, freshwater, ice...